-I do not remember a lot about the first time I saw this, but what I do recall with vivid clarity was just how much I fell in love with the unusual but magical fable.
+I don’t remember a lot about the first time I saw this, but what I do recall with vivid clarity was just how much I fell in love with the unusual but magical fable.
 It was like a fairy-tale but with a darker, more realistic slant that made it more relatable to audiences.
-The word “tempt” is often associated with the ancient Biblical story of Satan’s tempting of Eve.
+The word “tempt” often associates with the ancient Biblical story of Satan’s tempting of Eve.
 This story isn’t connected to a Christian viewpoint but its parallels cannot be mere coincidence either.
 Unlike Eve, who knew exactly what she was doing was wrong, Vianne isn’t in the wrong.

 My mother is one not among that belief.
-At the end of the day, only God and his child know what is truly in their heart.
-We were given a free will and with that comes moral obligations — to chose right vs. wrong, to use our smarts and automatically know the path less taken is usually better.
-Is it wrong to see something in a store window and think – that dress is gorgeous; and it is on sale today, too!
+At the end of the day, no matter our convictions, it comes down to you and God.
+We have a free will and with that comes moral obligations; to chose right vs. wrong.
+To use the brain God gifts us, and automatically know the path less taken is usually better.
+Is it wrong to see something in a store window and think – that dress is gorgeous; and it’s on sale today, too!
 Maybe… but is it a sin?
 Fortunately, I don’t judge that nor do I believe it to be.
-Is God going to prohibit us entrance into Heaven because we bought that little black dress when we didn’t exactly need it?
+Is God going to prohibit us entrance into Heaven because we bought that little black dress we didn’t need?
 Coveting something that is not ours or belongs to someone else and buying a frivolous purchase are two completely different things.
 Will life go on without that LBD?
 Yes, of course it will.
 Nevertheless, there isn’t a lot asked us by God, even though many find it daunting, His requests and commandments are very clear-cut for anyone willing to follow.

 So, come on — be honest, what are your little “guilty pleasures”?
 Is it a fabulous new pair of shoes (I love shoes!) or perhaps that illusive collector’s edition book?
 Maybe, an awesome surround-sound system … Or is it as close as your local grocery store in a simple, decedent, rich box of chocolates.